ThuyHienIT/bando-vn/README.md

 _Ps: Enter any email & password to login to the system_

 _NOTE: I'm interact with files system to retrieve/store database.
 If you face any issue when submit a booking, please create a new file called `bookings.json` with content `[]` and change its permission to be writable: `chmod 755 db/bookings.json`.
-I face this issue when deploying to Vercel, because it's all readonly files, need to integrate to MongoDB or other database services before go to production_
+I face this issue when deploying to Vercel, because it's all readonly files.
+Need to integrate to MongoDB or other database services before go to production_

 ## Development Process